-Available online Jan 11, 2019.
+Available online Sep 10, 2019.

 [ Original ] Volume 27, Issue 4, 2018, Pages 306-314

 and economic status has been documented.
 Having adequate knowledge of chronic disease is a major impetus towards

 factors and signs and symptoms of chronic diseases of lifestyle.
-Chronic disease of lifestyle assessment questionnaire was administered, online, on the Community.
-A list-based sampling frame survey was conducted via the emails.
+Chronic disease of lifestyle assessment questionnaire was

-The majority of the participants had good knowledge about the risk factors of chronic diseases of lifestyle
+CONCLUSION: The majority of the participants had good knowledge about the risk factors of chronic diseases of lifestyle

 Subscribe to have full access to PDF format of all articles and get print copy of Nigerian Medical Journal.